Renz1998/BionicWritingPDFConverter/README.md

    ```

 ## Usage
-1. **Recommended:** Double-click `start.bat` to launch the app.
-It will activate the virtual environment (if present) and run the Python script.
+1. **Recommended for regular users:** Double-click `run_silent.bat` to launch the app without a terminal window.
+2. **For developers:** Double-click `start.bat` to launch the app with a terminal window for debugging.
-2. Alternatively, you can run the app manually:
+3. Alternatively, you can run the app manually:
    ```bash
    python main.py
    ```
-3. Use the GUI to:
+4. Use the GUI to:
    - Open a PDF or EPUB file.
    - If you open an EPUB, choose whether to save as EPUB or PDF.
    - Specify an output directory (optional).